ATIC Doesn't Train. It Thinks. — How a Brazilian Developer Hit #1 on LiveBench Without Touching a Single Weight

 Clia (Google)13028.2 %$17.98

-• ATIC completed fewer tasks but nearly doubled the quality of the next‑best agent, at a fraction of the cost.
+• ATIC + DeepSeek completed fewer tasks but achieved nearly double the quality of the next‑best agent while costing only a fraction of the price.

 The Core Idea